Best Minecraft Server Hosting (2026)

 3 BisectHosting $7.99/mo (Premium) 4 GB Ryzen 9 / AMD EPYC NVMe Modded packs (FTB, ATM, AllTheMods, RLCraft)

-5 Pebblehost (Premium) $3/mo 2 GB Ryzen 9 5950X NVMe High-tickrate vanilla SMP + PVP servers on a budget
+5 Pebblehost (Premium) $3/mo 2 GB Ryzen 9 5950X NVMe High-tickrate vanilla SMP and PVP on a budget

-6 DIY on Hetzner CCX13 €11/mo 8 GB 2 dedicated AMD EPYC vCPU 80 GB NVMe Technical users running modded packs or 30+ player servers
+6 DIY on Hetzner CCX13 €11/mo 8 GB 2 dedicated AMD EPYC vCPU 80 GB NVMe Modded packs, 30+ player servers, custom forks

 Vanilla SMP, 5-10 friends